Percival Everett: Literary career

 In 2009, Graywolf Press released I Am Not Sidney Poitier.
-The protagonist, with the name Not Sidney Poitier and a resemblance to the actor with a similar name, meets challenges relating to identity and racial segregation across North America.
-He faces similar challenges with identity construction in relation to his adopted father, Ted Turner.
+The protagonist, named Not Sidney Poitier, meets challenges relating to identity and racial segregation across North America.
+He faces similar challenges in identity construction in relation to his adopted white father, Ted Turner.

 Assumption: A Novel (2011) is a triptych of stories with some characters who have been in earlier Everett stories.
-"Big" returns to the character of Ogden Walker, deputy sheriff of a small New Mexico town.
+The story "Big" returns to the character of Ogden Walker, deputy sheriff of a small New Mexico town.
 He is on the trail of an old woman's murderer.
 But at the crime scene, his are the only footprints leading up to and away from her door.
-Something is amiss, and even his mother knows it.
-As other cases pile up, Ogden gives chase, pursuing flimsy leads for even flimsier reasons.
-His hunt leads him from the seamier side of Denver to a hippie commune as he seeks the puzzling solution.
+As other cases pile up, Ogden gives chase and soon finds himself on the seamier side of Denver, in a hippie commune.

-In February 2013, Graywolf Press published Percival Everett by Virgil Russell.

-In 2021, Graywolf Press published The Trees, a novel about lynching in Mississippi (published in the UK by Influx Press).
-It won the Anisfield-Wolf Book Award and was shortlisted for the 2022 Booker Prize.
+In 2013, Graywolf Press published Percival Everett by Virgil Russell: A Novel, a novel in which a man visits his father in a nursing home, where his father appears to be writing a novel from the point of view of his son.
+Eight years later, the same press published The Trees, a satirical novel about historic and contemporary lynchings in Mississippi, the South and across the US.
+(It was published in the UK by Influx Press).
+The Trees won the Anisfield-Wolf Book Award and was shortlisted for the 2022 Booker Prize.

-Dr. No, published by Graywolf Press in 2022, was named a finalist for the 2023 National Book Critics award for fiction.
+Dr. No, published by Graywolf Press in 2022, won the 2023 PEN/Jean Stein Book Award and was named a finalist for the 2023 National Book Critics award for fiction.

+Everett received a 2023 Windham Campbell Prize for fiction.

+In 2023, the film American Fiction was released, with a screenplay adapted by its director Cord Jefferson from Everett's 2001 novel Erasure.
+Among other awards, American Fiction won Best Adapted Screenplay at the 96th Academy Awards.

+James, published by Doubleday in 2024, is a re-imagining of Mark Twain's Adventures of Huckleberry Finn from the perspective of the runaway slave character Jim.
+Everett humanizes the character, who goes by James, reinventing him as a wise and literate man, who has conversations with enlightenment philosophers in his dreams and teaches other enslaved people to read.
+James and the other black characters in the book hide their literacy and wisdom from the white characters, who would feel threatened by educated blacks and further punish them.
+Although opposed to book banning, Everett commented that he hoped his reimagined version would get banned "only because I like irritating those people who do not think and read".
+James was longlisted for the 2024 Booker Prize and chosen for the Booker Prize shortlist.
+The novel won the Kirkus Prize for Fiction, the National Book Award for Fiction, and the Pulitzer Prize for Fiction.

+In 2025, the Chicago Public Library Foundation gave the Carl Sandburg Literary Award to Everett.